OussamaElarbi/library_app/README.md

-Here’s a complete GitHub README for your library management system project, incorporating all your requirements, setup instructions, and schema summary:

-Library Management System API
+Library Management System API - Collabera

 This project implements a Library Management System (LMS) using Java 17 and Spring Boot.
 It provides REST APIs to manage books, members, loans, and returns.